TypiCMS/bootforms/readme.md

 {!!
 BootForm::text('First Name', 'first_name') !!}
 ```

-...with the `has-error` class being added automatically if there is an error in the session.
+…with the `is-invalid` class being added automatically if there is an error in the session.

 ### Horizontal Forms